kilipan/zilpzalp/README.md

 - 28 fitting keycaps (pay special attention here when building the cfx or minimal-spacing version!)

 ## Firmware
-As of now the [QMK firmware](https://github.com/kilipan/qmk-config-zilpzalp) and [ZMK firmware](https://github.com/kilipan/zmk-config-zilpzalp) are only tested and confirmed-functional for the Seeed XIAO RP2040 controller.
+I personally use and recommend [ZMK firmware](https://github.com/kilipan/zmk-config-zilpzalp) which is tested and confirmed-functional for the Seeed XIAO RP2040 and the Seeed XIAO BLE controllers.
-There is also an untested ZMK firmware for the Seeed XIAO BLE and an untested KMK firmware, which will both be made available after testing.
+[QMK firmware](https://github.com/kilipan/qmk-config-zilpzalp) for the Seeed XIAO RP2040 is also available.

 ## Inspiration
 - all the fantastic keyboards, knowledge, and help by [GEIST](https://github.com/GEIGEIGEIST/), [Freya](https://linktr.ee/freya_irl), [Bob](https://github.com/GroooveBob), and the wonderful Clacktales keyboard community